Signs of Water Damage from Roof Leaks

 Many homeowners first notice small ceiling stains or peeling paint, but by the time visible damage appears, moisture has often already spread into surrounding materials.
 If you suspect a leak but are unsure what to look for, reviewing signs of roof leaks inside the house can help confirm whether roof-related moisture is likely responsible.

 Roof leak damage happens in stages.
 Water does not simply drip through a ceiling and stop.
-Instead, it spreads through layers of materials, soaking into insulation, wood, and drywall before becoming visible indoors.
+It can run along rafters, decking, insulation, wiring, or drywall seams before appearing indoors, which is why the visible stain may not sit directly below the roof opening.

 Most Common Signs of Ceiling Water Damage